gtiosclub/Guess-the-Number-Tutorial/part2.md

 Let's start building the screen!

-### You're a label, Harry
+### You're a label, 'arry

 In order to display the title of the game, we are going to work with the Interface builder and the UI Palette.
-Go ahead to the UI Palette and scroll until you find `Label`:
+Scroll through the UI Palette until you find `Label`:

 <p align="center"> <img src="/images/uiPalette.png" align="center"> </p>